 - weight loss

-Other symptoms of advanced prostate cancer depend on where it has spread and how big the tumors are:
+Other symptoms of advanced prostate cancer may depend on where it has spread and the size of the tumors.

 - Cancer that has metastasized to the bones can lead to bone pain and fractures.